ludzeller/KNC2/readme.txt

-mapping
-midi preset

-copy snippet

-commands

-other controllers

-// KNC2
+KNC2
-// ludwig.zeller@fhnw.ch
+ludwig.zeller@fhnw.ch
-// December 2014
+December 2014
-// IVK / IXDM / HGK / FHNW
+IVK / IXDM / HGK / FHNW

-// usage:
+v0.16

+USAGE:

+You need to install the Processing library The MidiBus from http://www.smallbutdigital.com/themidibus.php or via the Processing library installer dialog.

-// place this file as a tab in your project.
+Place the KNC2.pde as a tab in your Processing sketch.
 See the examples for more reference.
-// You have to call initKNC2(); in your setup() method after setting size();
+You have to call initKNC2(); in your setup() method after setting size();
-// and to call updateKNC2(); ideally at the beginning of your draw(); method
+and to call updateKNC2(); ideally at the beginning of your draw(); method.

+Attach your Korg NanoControl 2 controller before running your sketch.
+You need the default  CC mappings.
+If you have modified these you can load up the right mappings from the file extra/mapping.nktrl2_data with the KORG KONTROL Editor.

+You can also use KNC2 with other controllers.
+KNC2 processes all CC updates on MIDI channel 1.
+In order to connect to another USB Midi controller just call initKNC2(String port) in setup instead of initKNC2() where port is the name of the alternative device.
+You can only connect to one device at a time, but this could change in the future.

+REFERENCE:

+initVSynth([String port]);
+// has to be called in setup(); optional: you can open another controller by providing its name updateVSynth();
+// has to be called at first in draw()midi.value( int ccNum ); midi.value( int ccNum, float mapA, float mapB ); midi.value( int ccNum, float mapA, float mapB, float linearity );

+// midi.value() gives you the direct value of the controller without easing
+// you can optionally provide a mapping range, otherwise it will return the slider range from 0-1
+// you can optionally set the linearity of the range, values between 0-1 produce logarithmic scales while values from 1-infinity produce exponential scales midi.eased( int ccNum);
+midi.eased( int ccNum, float mapA, float mapB );
+midi.eased( int ccNum, float mapA, float mapB, float linearity );
+// midi.eased() is similar to midi.value() but each CC signal is passed through an easing filter midi.setEaseRate( int ccNum, float rate );
+// you can set the easing rate for each CC individually from 0 - 1, where 0 will be very slow and 1 will be like midi.value() lfo.value( int lfoNum);lfo.value( int lfoNum, float mapA, float mapB );
+lfo.value( int lfoNum, float mapA, float mapB, float phase );
+// there are 8 LFOs (lfoNum: 0-7), if you hack the KNC2 code you can of course have as many as you want
+// use lfo.value() to read their values, no easing available here
+// you can also set the phase of the LFOs where TWO_PI is a full cycle

+lfo.setFrequency( int lfoNum, float freq );
+// you can set the frequency of each LFO from 0 to infinity, but please note that you cannot display changes that are faster than the framerate.

+lfo.setWaveForm( int lfoNum, String waveForm ); // change waveforms between “sin”, “cos”, “saw”, “pul”